susancat/kabbit-store/README.md

 user can increment/demrement the quantity of the goods;
 user can remove an item;
 user can clear the cart;
+user can do test payment through react-paypal-button-v2 and test paypal sandbox account

 ### Context.JS
 In stead of Redux, this app adopts context, provider and consumer to pass the data.